-The difficulty of making good castiron permanent magnets has been overcome by a very simple process.
-The iron casting, after being machined to the required dimensions, is heated in a gas furnace until the iron can just be handled without distortion through softening.
+The difficulty of making good cast iron permanent magnets has been overcome by a very simple process.
+The iron casting, after being machined to the required dimensions, is heated in a gas furnace until the iron can just be handled without distortion through anftening in strength of field, cast-iron magnets are from ten to fifteen per cent. inferior to those of steel, but they are equal in magnetic permanence, and cost, for intricate patterns, only one half as much as steel magnets.

-It is then plunged in a chemical bath, which removes superfluous materials and leaves the iron clean.
-Finally, it is magnetized by means of electric coils.
+It is then plunged in a chemical bath which removes superfluous materials and leaves the iron clean.
+Finally, it is magnetized by means of electrie coils.